-It is a condition to the distribution that BD receive an opinion of BD's outside tax counsel, satisfactory to the BD Board of Directors, regarding the qualification of the distribution, together with certain related transactions, as a "reorganization" within the meaning of Sections 368(a)(1)(D) and 355 of the Code.
+It is a condition to the distribution that BD receive an opinion of BD's outside tax counsel, satisfactory to the BD Board of Directors, regarding the qualification of the contribution of assets from BD to Newco and the distribution, taken together, as a "reorganization" within the meaning of Sections 368(a)(1)(D) and 355 of the Code and such opinion has not been withdrawn or rescinded.
 The opinion of BD's outside tax counsel will be based upon and rely on, among other things, various facts and assumptions, as well as certain representations, statements and undertakings of BD and Newco, including facts, assumptions, representations, statements and undertakings relating to the past and future conduct of the companies' respective businesses and other matters.
 If any of these facts, assumptions, representations and statements are or become inaccurate or incomplete, or if any such undertaking is not complied with, BD may not be able to rely on the opinion of BD's outside tax counsel, and the conclusions reached therein could be jeopardized.